 A Night in Dieppe

-11:00 pm
+11:01 pm

 In the late spring of 1991, I spent a weeks holiday down in Martel, a tiny village in southwest France, before travelling up to Paris for a few days to visit my Aunty Lollipop and hang out at the bars with my cousin Olivier.
 The plan was to get the Sunday night ferry from Dieppe and arrive back in London for college on Monday morning and the small matter of my final exams.
 The night ferry departed from Dieppe at 11 pm, but alas, I arrived at the terminal at 11:01 pm to watch it leave without me.
 The cruel fog horn, like a giant raspberry to my ears.

 I stood there in shock and surveyed my surroundings, realising that this was a disaster—a deserted ferry terminal.
 Any staff had vanished with the ferry except for a big burly sailor wrapping a rope around a bollard.
 He had the full Popeye credentials – thick leathery skin, stubble, tattoos and a Gitane cigarette wobbling from his mouth.
-Luckily I spoke fluent French, so I asked him an important question.
+Luckily I spoke fluent French, so could ask him an important question.

 “Excuse moi, quand est ce le next ferry?”